BrightBoost/devops/session2/cicd_pipeline.md

 4. **Deploy**
    - Push Docker image to a registry (Docker Hub, GitHub Container Registry, etc.) *or* deploy directly to a hosting platform (Heroku, AWS, Netlify for frontend, etc.).

-You're encouraged to incorporate code linting, scanning for vulnerabilities, or coverage reporting if they have time.
+You're encouraged to incorporate code linting, scanning for vulnerabilities, or coverage reporting if you have time.
 Please mind, real DevOps pipelines often have additional quality gates.

 ---